CURTIS CUP TEAM: LADIES GOLF UNION PRESS RELEASE

 Leona reached the quarter finals of the 2011 Spanish Ladies’ Amateur Championship the following month and finished second at the Helen Holm Scottish Ladies’ Open Strokeplay Championship at Troon in April 2011.
 She finished third at the 2011 Irish girls’ open stroke-play and went on to win the Irish Ladies’ Open Strokeplay in early June 2011.
 The following week she won three matches out of three for GB & I at the Vagliano Trophy against the Continent of Europe at Royal Porthcawl.

-Leona finished fourth at the European Ladies’ individual championship in July 2011 and followed up with an impressive six-shot victory at the Ladies’ British Open Amateur Strokeplay Championship at Royal Ashdown Forest in August.
+Leona finished fourth at the European Ladies’ individual championship in July 2011 and followed up with an impressive six-shot victory at the Ladies’ British Open Amateur Strokeplay Championship at Royal Ashdown Forest

-Leona headed the points rankings for the Ping Junior Solheim Cup match against the USA in Ireland.
+Leona headed the points rankings for the Ping Junior Solheim Cup match against the USA in Ireland

-She and twin Lisa both played in the 2010 Curtis Cup match at Essex County Club, Massachusetts, having made their GB & I debuts in the 2009 Vagliano Trophy match against the Continent of Europe in Germany.
+She and twin Lisa both played in the 2010 Curtis Cup match at Essex County Club, Massachusetts, having made their GB & I debuts in the 2009 Vagliano Trophy match against the Continent of Europe in Germany

 STEPHANIE MEADOW (Royal Portrush GC & Alabama University)